908079/email-chatbot/README.md

 ## Setup

-1. Visit the Smart Mailbox Assistant application on your web browser by navigating to the following link: [Smart Mailbox Assistant](https://email-knowledge-extraction.streamlit.app/)
+1. 🌐 Visit the Smart Mailbox Assistant application on your web browser by navigating to the following link: [Smart Mailbox Assistant](https://email-knowledge-extraction.streamlit.app/)

-2. Click on the provided link to authenticate with Zapier.
+2. 🔐 Click on the provided link to authenticate with Zapier.
 This will prompt you to log in to your email account and allow Zapier to read your emails.

-3 .Once authenticated, you are all set to start using the Smart Mailbox Assistant!
+3. ✅ Once authenticated, you are all set to start using the Smart Mailbox Assistant!

 ## Usage

-1. With the application opened and authenticated, enter a natural language command in the provided text field, like "Get the latest email from Alice".
+1. 📝 With the application opened and authenticated, enter a natural language command in the provided text field, like "Get the latest email from Alice".

-2. The assistant will process your command, interact with your emails, and present the relevant information.
+2. 🤖 The assistant will process your command, interact with your emails, and present the relevant information.

-3. After receiving a response, you can give a thumbs-up or thumbs-down and provide additional optional feedback.
+3. 👍 After receiving a response, you can give a thumbs-up or thumbs-down and provide additional optional feedback.

 ## Contributing